-Entered Joint-Degree Program: Fall 2021 as a DMD student
+Entered Combined-Degree Program: Fall 2021 as a DMD student

 Kyra grew up in Ypsilanti, Michigan before moving to Indiana to attend DePauw University.
 Kyra graduated from DePauw University with a BA in Biochemistry.
 While at DePauw University, Kyra conducted research in the biology department, researching the role of endocardial cells and heart regeneration in zebrafish.
 In 2019, she participated in a research experience for undergraduates (REU) funded through the National Science Foundation (NSF) at Tufts University.
 The research conducted at Tufts included assessing multiple synthetic glucocorticoids in house sparrows (Passer domesticus).
 After graduating in 2020, she participated in the post-baccalaureate research education program (PREP) at the University of Michigan where she investigated the TRIP 13 gene and its role in repairing DNA damage in cancerous cells of patients with head and neck cancer.